foty-hub/msc_thesis/README.md

 ## Repo Structure

-Currently, all the experiments live in notebooks in the `notebooks/` dir.
+Currently, all the experiments live in notebooks in the `notebooks/experiments` dir.
 These are being moved into proper `.py` files as the structure begins to coalesce.
+The primary notebook is `traintime_robustness.py`, which implements and tests conformal calibration.
+A single-file reference implementation is on the roadmap.

 ## Tests